infinex-io/XIPs/README.md

+# Deprecation Notice

+### XIPs have been moved to our new [proposals](https://github.com/infinex-io/proposals) repository

+This repository is now archived and will be removed in the future.
+Please contribute to the new proposals repository instead.

+---

 # XIPs

 Infinex Improvement Proposals (XIPs) describe standards for the Synthetix platform, including core protocol specifications, client APIs, and contract standards.